Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Grip Zone of Backcountry Cross-Country Skis

 Let’s flip the ski over and examine its base.
 Here you can see an aggressive grip zone (on waxless versions of backcountry xc skis) flanked by the tip and tail (glide zones).
 You may also see a center groove down the base of the ski.
-Lastly, there might be an option for fixing a skin within the grip zone of the backcountry ski.
+Lastly, there might be an option for attaching a skin within the grip zone of the backcountry ski.

 The grip zones of off-track and backcountry cross-country skis are particularly aggressive when compared to classic track skis.
 Generally speaking, the grip zone of a traditional classic ski stops somewhere around the heel and extends about 10 inches beyond the toes.
 On the other hand, the grip zone of an off-track ski often extends well behind the heel and about 16 inches forward of the toe.
 That’s a lot of grip zone!